Professionalism in the speech of people of different professions

 Where do special words come from?

-The main source of professionalisms, first of all, are primordially Russian words that have undergone semantic rethinking.
+The main source of professionalisms, first of all, are native Russian words that have undergone semantic rethinking.
 They appear from common vocabulary: for example, for electricians, a hair becomes a thin wire.
-The colloquial-colloquial layer of vocabulary gives the name of the hammer handle - murder, and the jargon suggested that the driver call the idle time "kimar".
-Even the local dialects have shared a definition for the big road - the highway.
+The colloquial layer of vocabulary gives the name of the hammer handle - kill, and the jargon suggested that the driver call downtime "kimarit".
+Even local dialects have shared the definition for the big road - highway.

-Another source of special words is borrowing from other languages.
+Another source of the appearance of special words is borrowing from other languages.
 The most common of these professionalisms are examples of words in medicine.
-Whatever name you take, it's all Latin, except for the duck under the bed.
-Or, for example, a foreign printing press with a form, called a cliché, from which we have only the designation of the drawing made by it.
+Whatever the name, it’s all Latin, except for the duck under the bed.
+Or, for example, a foreign printing machine with a form, called a cliche, from which we only have the designation of the drawing made by it.

 Any branch of production has objects that make up a system in which classes can be distinguished.
-Both require certain names to be combined into thematic groups.
+Both require specific names to be grouped into thematic groups.

 About lexical-thematic groups

-Professional names contain not only knowledge about the industry, but also the attitude of the speaker to the subject.
-From this point of view, they are objective (as a rule, these are nomens) and subjective:
+Professional titles contain not only knowledge about the industry, but also the speaker's attitude towards the subject.
+From this point of view, they can be objective (as a rule, these are nomen) and subjective:

-Expressing negativity or irony to the subject itself.
+Expressing negativity or irony towards the subject itself.
 So, a faulty car for motorists is a coffin.

 Relation directly to the name.
-This is how the bomber became the bomber in aviation.
+This is how the bomber became a bomber in aviation.

-Even professionalism can indicate the quality of work. in construction they say about brickwork: wasteland (little mortar) or dam (uneven wall).
+Even the quality of work can be indicated by professionalism.
+In construction, they say about brickwork: waste (little mortar) or zavalinka (uneven wall).

-All these thematic groups are in certain connections, and it is they who break up reality with the help of words.
+All these thematic groups are in certain connections, and it is they who fragment reality with the help of words.

-United not only by availability emotional evaluation to the subject or its name, but also, if possible, interact with each other.
-This applies to semantic relations: synonymy, homonymy, ambiguity, metaphor.
+They are united not only by availability emotional assessment to the object or its name, but also, if possible, interact with each other.
+This concerns semantic relations: synonymy, homonymy, polysemy, metaphor.
 In this regard, the following groups can be distinguished:

 Terminological synonyms.
-AT different areas professionalism means the same thing.
-For example, among motorists, builders and machine builders, scrap is called a "pencil".
+IN different areas professionalism means the same thing.
+For example, among motorists, builders and mechanical engineers, a crowbar is called a “pencil”.

-Multiple words.
-The word "Zhiguli", in addition to the well-known meaning of the car as a trademark, has an indication of a specific camshaft in mechanical engineering.
+Multiple meaning words.
+The word “Zhiguli”, in addition to the well-known meaning of a car as a trademark, refers to a specific camshaft in mechanical engineering.

-Each profession has a number of words, phrases, expressions that contain a very vivid expression.
+Each profession has a number of words, phrases, and expressions that contain very vivid expression.
 These are usually informal synonyms for certain terms.
-They are used exclusively in the communication of specialists and are called "professional jargon".
+They are used exclusively in communication between specialists and are called “professional jargon”.

-The specificity of this vocabulary makes speech incomprehensible to a third-party person who is outside this field of activity.
-Many programmer professions have a tinge of jargon: a teapot, a dog, or a crib.
-They are already more reminiscent of slang - a social dialect common in a highly professional or even asocial environment.
-The function of this language is conspiratorial, it is only for "their own".
+The specificity of this vocabulary makes speech incomprehensible to an outsider who is outside this field of activity.
+Many programmers' professionalisms are tinged with jargon: teapot, dog or crib.
+They are already more reminiscent of argot - a social dialect widespread in a narrowly professional or even asocial environment.
+The function of this language is secret, it is only for “our own people”.

 Conclusion

-Everything related to professional vocabulary, jargon and even slang, must be constantly studied, since this is a fairly large lexical layer, which cannot be ignored, since it reflects historical processes and development of society.
+Everything related to professional vocabulary, jargon and even argot must be constantly studied, since this is a fairly large lexical layer that cannot be ignored, since it reflects historical processes and development of society.

-The use of professionalisms, as well as the word "professionalism" in everyday speech
+The use of professionalisms, as well as the word “professionalism” itself, in everyday speech

-Purpose of the work: to find out whether people use professionalisms in Everyday life.
+Purpose of the work: to find out whether people use professionalism in Everyday life.

 2).
 Observations

 4).
-Comparing the received data and bringing them together
+Comparison of the received data and bringing them together into a single whole

 Work plan: